UW-COSMOS/project-docs/presentations_reports/milestone_2/interim_report.md

 ##### Hardware + uses

-The COSMOS/xDD infrastructure is comprised of 9 machines, broken down into the general roles of:
+In addition to the hardware that powers the xDD system, the ASKE COSMOS infrastructure is comprised of 9 machines, broken down into the general roles of:

 1. Data acquisition, storage, and backup
 2. Job submission interface into CHTC
 3. One machine for dedicated storage of processing output
 4. Two machines for database hosts.
 5. Three machines for COSMOS computations.

 ###### deepdivesubmit2000
 **Purpose:** Submit jobs to HTCondor, store HTCondor output